aayushsh06/recipe-analysis/README.md

 - People managing their dietary intake
 - Home cooks aiming to prepare healthier meals
 - Nutritionists and dietitians creating meal plans
-- Developers building tools for calorie estimation or recipe recommendation

 By modeling calorie content based on recipe features, we can gain insight into which types of recipes and preparation methods contribute most to total caloric value.